tirth-gaudani/generate-node-structure/README.md

 ### Option 2: Global Installation

-Install the CLI globally:
+Install the CLI globally to use it anytime:

 ```bash
 npm install -g generate-node-structure
 ```

-Then run the generator:
+Then generate a new project:

 ```bash
 create-node-structure